Twisted Timbers

-Twisted Timbers is a steel roller coaster located at Kings Dominion in Doswell, Virginia.
-It originally opened as a wooden coaster named Hurler in 1994, designed and manufactured by International Coasters, Inc., with a name and layout that matched an identical installation at Carowinds.
-The ride closed for extensive maintenance in 2015 according to the park, which later teased in 2016 that Hurler was being replaced.
+Twisted Timbers is a hybrid roller coaster built by American manufacturer Rocky Mountain Construction and located at Kings Dominion in Doswell, Virginia.
+It originally opened as a wooden coaster named Hurler in 1994, designed and manufactured by International Coasters, Inc, as an exact clone of Hurler at Carowinds.
+The ride closed for "extensive maintenance" in 2015 according to the park, which later teased in 2016 that Hurler was being replaced.